SystemsGenetics/GSForge/docs/source/user_guide/gem_creation.md

 # Creating an Annotated Expression Matrix

+An ``AnnotatedGEM`` is one of the three core data structures provided by ``GSForge``, it contains:
++ a gene expression matrices (GEM), with named coordinates for genes and samples.
++ sample annotations / descriptors.
++ gene annotation / descriptors.

+More than one transform of the GEM can be stored, so long as it shares the same coordinates.

 Here we demonstrate the most common ways to load expression data into `GSForge`.

 ***Notebook setup***